 William Woods Tate, Jr., National Student of the Year

 The 2019 William Woods Tate, Jr., National Student of the Year is Joanna Bai from Millard West High School in Nebraska.
-Joanna was selected by a panel of coaches for her character, passion, and dedication to serving her community.
+Joanna was selected by a panel of coaches for her character, passion, and commitment to inclusion.

 About the Award